Preview: Wondering what to add to a salad to make it less boring? These ideas are especially for taking salad to the office or on the road.

-If you take a plain lettuce salad to work, here is a collection of ideas for ingredients you can carry in your lunch bag.
+If you take a plain lettuce salad to work, here is a collection of ingredients you can carry in your lunch bag.
 Ideas for non-perishable foods are included for people without access to refrigeration.

 Wondering what I put on all the lettuce I vacuum-seal into Mason jars?